Will Brink's Unified Theory of Nutrition

 "Total calories dictates how much weight a person gains or loses;

-macro nutrient ratios dictates what a person gains or loses"
+macro nutrient ratios dictate what a person gains or loses"

 Perhaps most important, the unified theory explains why the focus on weight loss vs. fat loss by the vast majority of people, including most medical professionals, and the media, will always fail in the long run to deliver the results people want.